andriyg76/dbtricks/README.rst

     python (pg_dump|mysdlump)_splitsort.py -v --max=max_datachunk_in_bytes <filename>.sql
         -v - Verbose output
-        --max - maximum size of dumped data in one chunk
+        --max - maximum size of dumped data in one chunk [by default - 5MB]

 The script splits the dump into the following files: